smueller264/MacChecker/readme.md

 ## General Information

 I ordered a standard config MacBook Pro and the delivery date was so late, that i created a script to check all Apple Stores in Germany if my MacBook was available for Pickup.
+I also implemented a Telegram Bot to message me if my config is available, so i can upload the script to AWS and create a lambda function to run every 15 min.

 ## Screenshots